agentmorris/camera-trap-ml-survey/README.md

 This is a list of everything I know about machine learning and camera traps, which is presumably a subset of what&rsquo;s out there... <a href="mailto:agentmorris+cameratrapsurvey@gmail.com">email me</a> with updates, or submit pull requests.
 Help me keep this page up to date!
 And tell me what I got wrong about your software and your papers!

 Maintained by [Dan Morris](http://dmorris.net).
-I contribute to a project on [ML for camera traps](https://github.com/Microsoft/CameraTraps) and an [open repository for conservation data](https://lila.science).
+Disclosure of what I work on: I contribute to two projects on ML for camera traps – [MegaDetector](https://github.com/Microsoft/CameraTraps) and [Wildlife Insights](https://wildlifeinsights.org) – and an open repository for conservation data ([lila.science](https://lila.science)).

 # Table of Contents